-Full-time: 12 or more semester hours Half-time: 6 - 11.99 semester hours

-Less than half-time: Fewer than 6 semester hours
+Full-time: 12 or more semester hours Half-time: 6 - 11.99 semester hours Less than half-time: Fewer than 6 semester hours General Requirements

 This certification is used for student loans, insurance, military ID cards and other types of certification.
 Note: For veteran certification, please see the section under Financial Aid in this catalog.
-If you have any questions concerning this section, please contact the Registrar's Office at 334-244-3125.
+If you have any questions concerning this section, please contact the Office of the Registrar at 334-244-3125.